fpdavis/Nibbler-Twisted-Tale/README.md

 ### Todo (in order of importance):

-* Fix end game timer lock up issue
+* Add more game states to know when the player is in the setup and controller menus?
+* Refactor to create a game object, would it be possible to run multiple games at once?
 * Joystick support
    * Can't give focus to txtControllerMenu* direction text boxes if they are empty
-* Better mouse controls - The mouse is currently just a "suggestion" as to which direction to go for Nibbler.
+* Better mouse click/tap control - The old mouse click code is currently just a "suggestion" as to which direction to go for Nibbler.
 		Make it set a point for the Pathfinder algorythm.
-* Add Game Over screen with results
+Will need to get coordinates from tap.
 * Maybe add a new type of Brainspawn to camp out around pellets
 * Read wave/level information in from json file
 * Need to calculate closest target and best path with Wall Wrap